Every day, across the nation, 2,500 of America’s youth abuse a prescription drug for the first time.

 Factors that influence young people to abuse prescription drugs include:

-- Desire to eliminate unpleasant emotions or stresses
+- A desire to eliminate unpleasant emotions or stresses

 - Initiation of prescription drug patterns resulting from medical treatment